 Authentic Creations is a labor of love sparked from the ones Solidarity work with the Indigenous Diné Nation. kuwa jasiri (first name) is shaped from the compassionate, patient storytelling and cultural sharing of Diné Elders.

-The one infiltrates able bodied, pale (white) and cis led spaces advocating space for us marginalized folks and resource return (reparations).
-The one re-curates foundational components including inclusive agreements, accountability practices, affinity gatherings, centers marginalized identities, liaisons with the privileged, challenges the status quo through advocacy, coaches and forms genuine relationships as a national organizer with 96 annual volunteers.
+The one infiltrates able bodied, pale (white) and cis led spaces advocating space for us marginalized folks and resource return (reparations + rematriation).
+The one re-curates foundational components including inclusive agreements, accountability practices, affinity gatherings, centering marginalized identities, liaisoning with the privileged, challenging the status quo through advocacy, coaching while forming genuine relationships as a national organizer.

 The one engages in international writing and speaking opportunities that affirm People Of Heritage / People Of Culture / People Of The Global Majority.
 As a genderqueer, Ghanaian, Cuban, Spanish, Zulu, Creole descendant the one is immersed in recultivating their Ancestral traditions and is passionate about Seed stewardship and native Seed dispersal to offer wellness and rest to the Land, Watershed and the Original Seedkeepers.